carolineschnapp/currencies/README.md

 ## Optional global settings

-Add the following line of JavaScript before you own code, if you want the formatted money to show the currency descriptor:
+Add the following line of JavaScript before you own code, if you do not want the formatted money to show the currency descriptor:

     Currency.format = 'money_format';